markjprice/tools-skills-net8/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/10).

 In the first statement of the code block, I mis-cased the method name as `AddKeyedsingleton`.
 It should be `AddKeyedSingleton`.

+# Page 388 - Creating a SUT, Page 401 - Controlling test fixtures

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/11).

+In Step 2 on both pages 388 and 401, I wrote, "treat errors as errors", when I should have written "treat warnings as errors".